NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Getting an account--DOCID34.md

 ![`aaf3`](images/aaf3.png)

-- Type in username/password supplied by your institution/organization and click 'Continue' button, if successful, you should see the NeCTAR Dashboard
+- Type in the username/password that was supplied by your institution/organization and click the 'Continue' button.
+If this was successful, you should see the NeCTAR Dashboard.

 If you have any issues contact the NecTAR [HelpDesk][helpdesk].